 Taryst, a famous Rogue trader, well known throughout the Calixis sector as a master of trade and business.
 Who, for an unknown reason, was waging war against the gangs of this Hive world: Omnartus.
-In fact, so secret this struggle was, any mercenary who joined had their mind blocked from psyker intrusion.
+So secret this struggle was any mercenary who joined had their mind blocked from psyker intrusion.
 That was over two thousand men and women.
 Emperor only knows how even he could afford it.

 "What are we to do about Callague and Jarvus?"
 I said; starting down the corridor and past Garrakson, although already knowing the answer.